MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 Learn more about creating a list view in [Salesforce](https://help.salesforce.com/s/articleView?id=xcloud.customviews_lex.htm&type=5) or [Dynamics 365 Sales](/dynamics365/sales/customize-views?tabs=SE).

 > [!TIP]
-> - You do not have to use the standard (out-of-the-box) lead object or entity for your leads.
+> - You don't have to use the standard (out-of-the-box) lead object or entity for your leads.
 If your leads are stored in another type of record, you can choose to define your 'leads' using that object or entity.
 > - Only include records that are useful to research.
 It helps you save costs by only researching leads that your sellers are going to work on.
-For example, you can include leads that have been created within the past 30 days so that Sales Agent is only researching new leads.
-Researching old leads is not likely helpful to your sellers.
-Additionally, only researching leads that have not yet been converted to opportunities and those which have not been disqualified are helpful filters to save cost.
+For example, you can include leads that are created within the past 30 days so that Sales Agent is only researching new leads.
+Researching old leads isn't likely helpful to your sellers.
+Additionally, only researching leads that haven't yet been converted to opportunities and those which haven't been disqualified are helpful filters to save cost.

 ## Step 2: Select where to store research summaries